Expenses - 1992 ISDA Provision

 An indemnity is all very well ...

-Not covered in the Close-out calculation?
+Is it covered in the close-out calculation?

-No. The “Expenses” referred to in this provision would not be captured by the definition of “Close Out Amount” or “Early Termination Amount” because, Q.E.D., they arise only once that amount has been determined and the Non-Defaulting Party is in the process of collecting it.
+No. The “Expenses” referred to in this provision would not be captured by the definition of “Close-out Amount” or “Early Termination Amount” because, Q.E.D., they arise only once that amount has been determined and the Non-Defaulting Party is in the process of collecting it.